Is It Worthwhile To Seek A Formal Autism Spectrum Disorder Diagnosis If You Think You Have It?

 Possible downsides of getting a diagnosis

-These can come up with a self-diagnosis is well, which is one reason not to speculate about yourself and get answers from a professional instead.
+These can come up with a self-diagnosis as well, which is one reason not to speculate about yourself, and get answers from a professional instead.

-Some people believe Asperger's is a flaw and feel worse about themselves for having it
+Some people believe Autism Spectrum Disorder is a flaw and feel worse about themselves for having it

-It's becoming more and more accepted that there's nothing wrong with having Asperger's.
+It's becoming more and more accepted that there's nothing wrong with being on the autism spectrum.
 It causes some challenges, sure, but it doesn't make anyone a bad person.
 Not everyone feels that way though.
-They may see having Asperger's as a sign that they're unlikable and socially defective.
+They may see having autism as a sign that they're unlikable and socially defective.
 Finding out they have it would damage their already shaky self-esteem.
 Even if they admit they need to work on their social skills, they'd rather not pursue a diagnosis so they can stay in the dark, and always be able to tell themselves that they're just a run-of-the-mill late bloomer.
-Ideally, these people would educate themselves about Asperger's and learn to be more accepting of it, but I realize not everyone may be able to reach that mindset right away.
+Ideally, these people would educate themselves about ASD and learn to be more accepting of it, but I realize not everyone may be able to reach that mindset right away.

-The Asperger's label may cause other people to stigmatize you
+The autism label may cause other people to stigmatize you

 Labels can make people limit themselves